corkami/collisions/README.md

 ```

 A problem is that some parsers still parse ZIP files upside-down even if they should be parsed bottom-up:
-a way to make sure that both files are properly parsed is to chain 2 UniColl blocks,
+a way to make sure that both files are properly parsed is to chain two UniColl blocks,
 to enable/disable each `End of Central Directory`.

 To prevent ZIP parsers from complaining about unused space,